Digital Filmmaking MFA Application Process

 The Digital Filmmaking Program has a limited number of graduate assistantships available.
 Students work 20 hours per week and earn approximately $9000 a year.
 Assistantship opportunities include assisting with courses, working in the equipment check-out room, working on special projects for the department, social media, and working the front desk.
 All applicants are encouraged to apply for an assistantship, and can do so here:

 UCA and the Digital Filmmaking program encourage International Students to apply.
 In addition to the departmental requirements, additional information is needed by the University to process international applications.
 Please vist the UCA International Admissions Page here to review the application process and requirements for students applying from outside the United States.
-Click on the Graduate Admission link on the page, to begin the application process.
+For more information you can take a look at the International Graduate Admission website, or contact Ellen Lewis who is an International Admissions Counselor, by following the links below.